Towards Unifying Perceptual Reasoning and Logical Reasoning: Motivating Examples

 An increasing number of scientific experiments support this view of perception as Bayesian inference, which is rooted in Helmholtz's view of perception as unconscious inference \cite{Helmholtz:25}.
 However, a limitation of this approach, as well as free energy principle \cite{friston:10} and predictive coding \cite{knill:04}, is the disconnection between the two essential processes: on the one hand, the process by which the posterior is derived from the likelihood and prior, and on the other hand, the process by which the likelihood and prior are derived from data.
 The latter process, often referred to as parameter estimation or learning, is typically dealt with using maximum likelihood estimation (MLE) or maximum a posteriori estimation.

 Figure \ref{PR} summarises our approach applied to the perception problem.
-The top left shows two random variables, Surface and Shadow, whose realisations are 0 (meaning concave) and 1 (convex), and 0 (lower) and 1 (upper), respectively.
-Each row of the left bottom table shows a different state of the world built with the two random variables.
+Each row of the left table shows a different state of the world built with the two random variables, {\it Surface} and {\it Shadow}.
 The right most column shows the data evidencing the models, which reflects our intuition that the lower (resp. upper) shadow often comes with convex (resp. concave) surface.
 This data is an input into the graphical model shown on the right hand side of the figure.
 The model, formally defined in the next section, shows the process by which data generate the perception.
 We will show that this model causes the following posterior.

 Here, $K_{n}$ denotes the number of data in the $n$-th model and $p(X|m_{n})=1$ if $X$ is the case in the $n$-th model and $0$ otherwise.
 We ommited `light above' for simplicity.
 The correctness of the result will be shown by the fact that our model and the existing approaches with MLE always give the same results.
-For example, given the data shown in Figure \ref{PR}, the approach used in Figure \ref{fig:smith} gives
+For example, given the data shown in Figure \ref{PR}, the approach used in Figure \ref{fig:illusion} gives

 where the value of each term was obtained using MLE.

 We will also show that the same model is applicable to logical reasoning.
 The left table in Figure \ref{LR} shows data evidencing the models built with two random variables, Rain and Wet, representing propositional symbols, rain and wet (abbreviated as $r$ and $w$ below), respectively.
 We will show that this model causes the following posterior.